 You will be notified by Eversource of scheduled outages, potential for severe weather outages and work with you on developing alternate plans and equipment ideas; i.e. generator.

 Enrollment in the plan does NOT protect you from shut offs (lack of payment), power outages or priority restoration.
 Alternate power restoration is the responsibility of the user.

 Reminder….For a large scale disaster, Westbrook’s Emergency Shelter and other locations with emergency power will offer ‘Charging Areas’.
 Devices can be plugged in for use and recharging.
 Upon registration, notify the Shelter Manager of any specific requests.

-The CL&P operator will provide you with complete details on power loss and restoration.
+The Eversource operator will provide you with complete details on power loss and restoration.

 ONLY CALL 911 to report downed wires and other true emergencies.
 This includes wires in the road or detached from a residence or building.
 The fire department will respond to all wires down calls.
 Do not call 911 to inquire when power will be restored.
 The 911 Center does not have this information.